mbdimitrova/battle-city/README.md

 + __Tank__ - extra life
 + __Star__ - improves player's tank
 + __Bomb__ - destroys all visible enemy tanks
-+ __Clock__ - feeezes all enemy tanks for a period of time
++ __Clock__ - freezes all enemy tanks for a period of time
 + __Shovel__ - adds steel walls around the base for a period of time
 + __Shield__ - makes player's tank invulnerable for a period of time

 Controls
 --------
-The player's tank is be controlled by:
+The player's tank is controlled by:
 + __Keyboard__
     + Move - up / down / left / right arrow keys
     + Shoot - spacebar